siobhanlgorman/favoureats/README.md

 *Logo*

 - Links to Home, About, Recipes, My Recipes, Register and Sign In/Out pages:
   The Home, About and Recipes page links are visible to and can be accessed by any user.
 If the user is not signed in the Sign in and Register links are visible in the navbar.
-If the user is signed in the Sign In and REgister links are replaced by a Sign Out link and the My Recipes page link is visible:
+If the user is signed in the Sign In and Register links are replaced by a Sign Out link and the My Recipes page link is visible:

 ![](documentation/screenshots/nav1.png)
 *Navigation for not signed in user*